-Regular prosecutor training seminars were held in June 2019 at Stonewall Resort and December 2019 in Charleston.
-Combined attendance was 239 prosecutors.
-Mandatory Continuing Legal Education hours were as follows: Stonewall Resort - 13 and Charleston - 11.5 (including 3 hours of ethics or related topics at each conference).
+Regular prosecutor training seminars were held in June 2020 December 2020 via ZOOM videoconferencing.
+Combined registration was 199 prosecutors.
+Mandatory Continuing Legal Education hours were as follows: summer - 19.2 and winter - 12 (including a minimum of 3 hours of ethics or related topics at each conference) & the Newly Elected Prosecutors Seminar which had 17 attendees and offered 4.75 CLE hours.
 These courses provide uniformity in the approach to prosecution of criminal violations throughout the state.
 Common issues and problems, cross county boundary crimes and the need to keep current on a wide range of issues and topics facing prosecutors' makes this training an absolute necessity unobtainable elsewhere.